 Richmond's market was founded in 2003 and is one of the longest running markets in the state.
 We have an unpaid 5-member volunteer board of directors with a president, vice president, secretary and treasurer.
 Board members are elected by vendors in a vote during our annual vendor meeting.
-The market employs two co-managers who are paid a stipend and are responsible for the day-to-day running of the market.
+The market employs a manager and an assistant manager who are paid a stipend and are responsible for the day-to-day running of the market.